mklblm/FastCIFAR10/README.md

 <img src="images/minmax_val_acc.png" alt="Min max validation" width="600" height="325">

 The variance in the early epochs seems to suggest that a more performant learning curve is definitely possible to achieve here.
 Comparing the standard deviation of the mean to results of other implementations suggest that a higher consistency in convergence is also achievable.

-### Motivation

-As a Deep Learning and PyTorch novice, my primary goal for this project was to replicate David's and Thomas' work in Python 3.10 / PyTorch 2.2 / Torchvision 0.17.
-In doing so, i wanted to mostly use functions and classes that are already part of the PyTorch package.
-This enabled me to gain an understanding of the functionality of David's and Thomas' work, but also to gain some more hands-on experience with PyTorch.

-As a secondary goal, i tried to build this implementation such that i would minimise the loss in both wall time training performance and classification accuracy.
-However, looking at some of the other implementations mentioned above, it is clear that PyTorch-native code may not be the most efficient solution for certain components.

-As this is my first foray into publishing code on github, I've attempted to post something that is sufficiently and correctly attributed, replicable, and informative.
-I invite readers to give me feedback by opening a New issue.

 ### Considerations